Teaching Writing Using Blogs, Wikis...

 FurtherReading8

-Page history last edited by Richard Beach 10 mos ago
+Page history last edited by Richard Beach 7 years, 6 months ago

 Abel, J., & Madden, M. (2008).
 Drawing words and writing pictures: Making comics: Manga, graphic novels, and beyond.
 First Second.